 3. Happy Relationships Protect Both the Body and the Brain

 Happy relationships not just protect our physical body but also our mental and brain health.
-The people who are secured and happy in their relationships remained sharp while the others who don’t have meaningful relationships suffered from memory decline.
+The people who are secure and happy in their relationships remained sharp while the others who don’t have meaningful relationships suffered from memory decline.

 Check out this Ted talk by Robert Waldinger for more insights: